Cherry Berry Smoothie Bowl

 - 2 tsp lucuma powder (or sweetener of choice) (you can get it here)

-- 1 Tbs grass-fed gelatin powder (this is the one I use)
+- 1 Tbs collagen powder (this is an awesome one)

 - Toppings (all are optional):

 - ½ cup halved red grapes